-- Biting surfaces of the teeth becoming flat or worn
+- Biting surfaces of the teeth becomes flat or worn

-- Biting surfaces becoming extra sensitive to cold and sugars
+- Biting surfaces becomes extra sensitive to sugars and cold

-- Tension and tenderness in the muscles surrounding the jaw
+- Tenderness and tension in the muscles surrounding the jaw

-- Waking in the morning with a headache or neck or jaw pain
+- Waking in the morning with a jaw or neck pain or a headache.

 - Disturbed sleep

-If you are concerned about any of the above symptoms please contact the practice as there are a variety of treatments we can offer to alleviate the pain and tooth wear associated with bruxism.
+If you’ve concerns about any of the above symptoms please contact the practice as there are a variety of treatments we can offer to alleviate the pain and tooth wear associated with tooth grinding/clenching.

 Contact the practice to book an appointment : 020 8888 0881.